umdfiresa2024/research-corporate-sentiment/README.md

   commitments and ‘cheap talk’.
 Current research concludes that firms with poor environmental action tend to communicate more environmental goals to “distract from poor performance” (Preuss & Max, 2023).
-This study focused on firms that were a part of the S&P 500 during the time of the sample space which was from 2010 to 2020.
-The reasoning behind this is that firms part of The S&P 500 were more likely to issue sociopolitical statements and are more likely to have PAC (Political Action Committees) contributions compared to smaller firms (Preuss & Max, 2023).
+This study focused on firms that were a part of the S&P 500 betwen 2010 and 2020.
+The reasoning behind this is that firms part of The S&P 500 were more likely to issue sociopolitical statements and are more likely to have political action committee (PAC) contributions compared to smaller firms (Preuss & Max, 2023).
 This means that policies that intend to generate environmental commitments need to require clarity from companies if they want genuine environmental communications from companies.

-  Identifying specific and genuine environmental communications has been done through ClimateBERT’s environmental claims detection model.
-Given their large data set, they decided to not manually verify if each statement contained a keyword, but instead they focused on generating n-grams which were 2-4 words in length.
+- Identifying specific and genuine environmental communications has been done through ClimateBERT’s environmental claims detection model.
+Given Preuss & Max’s large data set of annual reports, shareholder preposals, and press releases, they decided to not manually verify if each statement contained a keyword, but instead they focused on generating n-grams which were 2-4 words in length.
 From here the study generated measures of sociopolitical claims per topic.
 Both of these measurements were based on the frequency of these n-grams within the sample data.
 The first measure was the number of times any n-gram appeared in the corporate filings data they collected and the second measure docs counted the number of documents per year that included two distinct environmental related n-grams.
 These measurements were the foundation to the conclusions and claims of the study.
-To clarify, these last sentences reference the input which can be fed into the ClimateBERT model for classification.

 - Our research uses the zero-emissions BERT large language model created by (Bingler et al. 2024), to detect sentences with planned GHG